Zachho17/Ichimoku_Intraday_Strategy/README.md

 Based on such set up, this strategy might work best during the regime with medium to long term extension in price action.
 It might not work during a relatively tight range market, where it might be more exposed to false signal.

+## File explanation
+### Rule-based(bt)
+This file contains backtesting (bt) that I have executed for a set of xxxJPY pairs.
+The final output of a summary acts as performance evaluation of the strategy across these pairs.

+### Rule-based(add chart)
+This file contains a backtesting done on one particularly pair.
+It also includes a graph that indicate accumulated PnL across the backtest period and the drawdown information.

 ## Workflow
 ### The data
 Intraday data of mid price for open, high, low and close her hour are extracted using the API from Refinitiv Reuters, which only has maximum of one year worth of intraday hourly data.